Al Ghurair Group: Early history (1960–1989)

-The group founded Gulf Extrusions, an aluminum extrusion plant, in 1976.
+The group founded Gulf Extrusions, an aluminium extrusion plant, in 1976.
 The plant opened in 1979.
 The Al Ghurair Group opened the Gulf's first shopping mall, Al Ghurair Centre, in 1981.
 Arabian Packaging, a producer of corrugated packaging, was founded by the group in 1982.

-Modern history (1990-present)
+Modern history (since 1990)

 In the 1990s brothers Saif Ahmad and Abdulla Al Ghurair decided to split the Al Ghurair Group and create two complementary companies.
 Saif Al Ghurair retained the chairmanship of the Al Ghurair Group (now also known as Saif Al Ghurair Group).
 Al Ghurair Investment (also known as Abdulla Al Ghurair Group), was spun off from the Al Ghurair Group.
 Al Ghurair Investment, chaired by Abdulla Al Ghurair, focused on the family's finance, food, and construction businesses.
 The restructuring of the Al Ghurair Group was completed by 1994.